 Japanese is a mixture of three main systems—hieroglyphs and two syllabaries: hiragana and katakana.
 This makes word count even more complicated than in Chinese.
 So a usual word count scheme in Japanese is based on characters without spaces, which seems quite logical.

 Modern Korean is written with spaces between words (unlike Chinese or Japanese).
 Traditionally, Korean was written in columns from top to bottom, right to left, but is now usually written in rows from left to right, top to bottom.
 This means that the traditional word count scheme, when a word is counted on a spacing basis, can be applied.

 To sum up.
-Languages that don’t have spacing and require character count include: Chinese, Japanese and Thai.
-The rest oriental language utilize spacing and enjoy word count instead of character count.
+Languages that don’t have spacing and require character count include Chinese, Japanese, and Thai.
+The rest oriental language utilizes spacing and enjoys word count instead of character count.